 - Create a step by step action plan to implement and, most importantly, measure the performance of any changes made.

 Women Love Tech would like to thank Paul D’Ambra for his article.
-For more information on Paul’s SEO & marketing business, click here.
+Get more information about Paul’s Small Business Marketing Consulting Services.

 About Paul D’Ambra

-Paul transforms businesses and brands with a mixture of marketing, data analysis, website design, SEO and brand development using 20 years of experience.
-With a straightforward approach to business, his track record is supported by over 200 reviews and case studies of the results achieved www.lalentephotography.com
+Paul re-energises businesses and brands with a mixture of marketing, data analysis, SEO and brand development using 20 years of experience.
+With a straightforward approach to business, his track record is supported by incredible testimonials and marketing case studies of the results achieved on www.pauldambra.com